vhuynen/ESP32-CAM-Mailbox-Notifier/README.md

 In my project, I use a camera and a flash (LED built-in of the ESP32-CAM) to take a picture in the dark of my letterbox, the WiFi to send data through Internet.
 These features are very power consuming but in a very short time frame in my case.

 It's the reason why I choose to use the [deep sleep mode](https://lastminuteengineers.com/esp32-sleep-modes-power-consumption/) between two interrupts.
-Theoretically, the µc alone consumes 10 µA in deep sleep mode, in my case the ESP32-CAM consumes **3,7 mA** in real measure in deep sleep mode.
+Theoretically, the µc alone consumes 10 µA in deep sleep mode, in my case the ESP32-CAM consumes **5 mA** in real measure in deep sleep mode.

-When the system is woken up and do all tasks I have recorded a spike of 300 mA without the flash (Indeed, I can't change the scale of my ammeter while the flash is on) .
-Thus, with a battery 18650-30Q with a capacity of **3000 mAh** the system can be self-sufficient for **one month**.
+When the system is woken up and do all tasks I have recorded a spike of **300 mA** without the flash.
+Thus, with a battery **18650-30Q** with a capacity of **3000 mAh** the system can be self-sufficient **more than three weeks**.

 <u>Hypothesis</u> :

 - 5 alerts a week that take 60 sec. by the µc  :
-  - 5 * 4 w * 300 mA * 60 sec. =  360 000 / 3 600 sec. = 100 mAh
+  - 5 * 3 weeks * 300 mA * 60 sec. =  270 000 / 3 600 sec. = 75 mAh
-  - On the assumption that the flash consumes also 100 mAh on the same period
+  - On the assumption that the flash consumes also 75 mAh on the same period.
+The flash lasts only one second.
 - Number of theoretical hours in deep sleep mode with a battery of 3000 mAh
-  - (3000 mA - 200 mA)  / 3.7 mA = 756 hours
+  - (3000 mA - 150 mA)  / 5 mA = 570 hours
-  - 756 hours  / 24 hours per day = 31 days
+  - 570 hours  / 24 hours per day = **~24 days**

 > In real-life the system can be auto-powered for 15 days.